OHDSI/webapi-wiki/WebAPI-Installation-Guide.md

 ## Clone the WebAPI project

 Create a folder (for example `C:\Git\OHDSI`) and navigate to it.
 From within your project directory, clone the project using `git`:

 ```
 C:\Git\OHDSI> git clone https://github.com/OHDSI/WebAPI.git
 ```

 ### Create settings.xml file
 In the root of the WebAPI project folder, there is a file named `sample_settings.xml` which 3 `<profile>` blocks for the 3 WebAPI database platforms.
 Copy this file into a new folder `WebAPIConfig` and rename it to `settings.xml`. **Note**: `WebAPIConfig` will be subfolder off of the root `WebAPI` folder.

 ## Configure & Build WebAPI

 ### Configure the Maven profile

 Next we need to configure the maven profile in `WebAPIConfig\settings.xml` to match the your environment setup.
-Open the `settings.xml`, find the profile cooresponding to your database setup and then make the adjustments for your environment.
+Open the `settings.xml`, find the profile corresponding to your database setup and then make the adjustments for your environment.
 Here are some important settings to review:

 - `datasource.url`: This is the JDBC URL to your database server.
 If your database is not on the same machine as WebAPI, you'll want to make sure this is set.
 If you tested this in the previous section, make note of the settings that allowed for proper connection from your database query tool.
 - `datasource.username` and `datasource.password`: These are the application username and password respectively.
 If you followed the database setup guides, this will be the `ohdsi_app_user` account.
 - `flyway.datasource.username` and `flyway.datasource.password`: These are the application administrator username and password respectively.
 This is the `ohdsi_admin_user` from the database setup guide.
 - `security.origin`: This is the name of the server where WebAPI is running.
 Note that `localhost` is not the server name but rather a standard network term that refers to the current machine.
 So, leaving this as `localhost` will allow WebAPI to work when accessing it from within the same computer however it will not be reachable from outside of the machine.
 You can also change this to `*` if you are comfortable with any machine connecting to WebAPI.
 - `server.port`: This is the default port where WebAPI will be accessed.
 The `security.origin` and `server.port` settings make up the basis for your root URL to WebAPI.
 In this case, it will be ``http://<security.origin>:<server.port>`` (i.e. http://localhost:8080).